-Let it never be said that the automotive world lacks 'atmosphere'.
-The Le Mans racetrack has a straight named after the 'mistral' - a cold wind, which blows through southern France.
-And, Ford's 'Zephyr' references a gentle breeze - which has meandered through many a piece of poetry over the years.
-But, there was another automotive legend, which played upon this ethereal theme.
-Maserati's 'Khamsin' was named after the scorching gusts, which sear through Egypt each summer.
-Marcello Gandini - of design house Bertone - was brought in, to draft the Khamsin's super-sharp shape.
-The fluid lines of the bodywork were fabricated from steel.
-Spanning the back was a glass panel - inside which, the tail-lights sat in 'suspended animation'.
+The Maserati Khamsin was the latest in a line of things automotive to reference the weather.
+Le Mans has a straight named after the 'mistral' - the cold wind, blowing through southern France.
+Ford's 'Zephyr' namechecked a gentle breeze - which has meandered through many a piece of poetry over the years.
+Another car, too, played upon the ethereal theme.
+The Khamsin was a scorching gust of air, which seared through Egypt each summer.
+Maserati brought in Marcello Gandini - of design house Bertone - to draft the Khamsin's super-sharp shape.
+Its fluid bodywork lines were fabricated from steel.
+Spanning the back was a glass panel - inside which, tail-lights sat in suspended animation.

-Technologically, the Khamsin was a tour de force.
-Its four-cam V8 abutted the bulkhead.
-Front-engined, though it was - with a full tank of gas, weight distribution was 50/50.
+The Khamsin was a technological tour de force.
+Its four-cam V8 engine abutted the bulkhead.
+Front-engined though it was - with a full tank of gas, weight distribution was 50/50.
 The motor was an all-alloy marvel.
 Its 320bhp gave a top speed of 153mph.
-Torque output was a splendid 354lb/ft - at 4,000rpm.
-The Khamsin's power-band stretched all the way from 800-5,500rpm!
+Torque output was 354lb/ft - at 4,000rpm.
+The V8's powerband stretched from 800-5,500rpm.

 When the Khamsin entered production - in '74 - Citroën were still a part of Maserati.
 A year later - and they were gone.
 The Khamsin, though, felt the full hydraulic force of the French giant.
-The steering, brakes, and clutch - plus, pop-up headlights, and driver's seat adjustment - were all Citroën-controlled.
-There was 'double-wishbone' rear suspension.
-Only the dashboard let the side down a tad.
-The haphazard array of dials and switches was in marked contrast to the simple elegance of the exterior.
-Mere nit-picking!
-Unveiled at the '72 Paris Show, the new Maserati was as stylish as you liked.
-And yet, it was also practical - those huge torque reserves providing abundant carrying capability.
-And, on top of all of that, as its name implied ... the Maserati Khamsin went like the wind!
+The steering, brakes and clutch - plus, pop-up headlights and driver's seat adjustment - were all Citroën-controlled.
+Rear suspension was double-wishbone.
+Only the Khamsin's dashboard let the design side down a tad.
+Its haphazard array of dials and switches clashed with the simple elegance of the exterior.
+Unveiled at the '72 Paris Show, the new Maserati was as stylish as you like.
+Yet, it was also practical.
+The huge torque reserves of its V8 powerplant further boosted its already abundant carrying capabilities.
+And, on top of all of that - as its name implied - the Maserati Khamsin went like the wind!